BersnardC/scholar/readme.md

 ### Installation

-Import assets/scholar_db.sql in a new data base Duplicate env.example.php and rename to: env.php Update values for db credentials in env.php
+Import assets/scholar_db.sql in a new data base.
+Duplicate env.example.php and rename to: env.php.
+Update values for db credentials in env.php.
 Run:
 ```bash
 composer dump-autoload